-Some fresh snow and the wind slabs must be evaluated with care and prudence.
+Wind slabs and weakly bonded old snow require caution.
 The fresh and older wind slabs are prone to triggering above approximately 2200 m.
-In some cases avalanches are medium-sized and can be released even by a single winter sport participant.
+Mostly avalanches are medium-sized and can be released even by a single winter sport participant.
 Caution is to be exercised in particular adjacent to ridgelines and in gullies and bowls.
-Weak layers in the old snowpack can be released in some places even by individual winter sport participants especially at transitions from a shallow to a deep snowpack, when entering gullies and bowls for example.
-This applies in particular on very steep northwest, north and northeast facing slopes in particular above approximately 2400 m.
-Snowpack Danger patterns dp.6: cold, loose snow and wind Over a wide area 5 to 15 cm of snow, and even more in some localities, has fallen above approximately 2000 m.
-As a consequence of new snow and a moderate to strong northerly wind, further wind slabs will form on Thursday in all aspects.
-Wind slabs are lying on soft layers in particular on shady slopes at elevated altitudes.
+In the regions neighbouring those that are subject to danger level 3 (considerable) the avalanche prone locations are more prevalent.
+Weak layers in the old snowpack can be released in very isolated cases in particular at transitions from a shallow to a deep snowpack, when entering gullies and bowls for example.
+This applies on very steep shady slopes above approximately 2400 m, especially in the north.
+Avalanches can reach medium size.
+On steep slopes mostly small gliding avalanches are possible below approximately 2000 m.
+Snowpack Danger patterns dp.6: cold, loose snow and wind dp.7: snow-poor zones in snow-rich surrounding As a consequence of a strong to storm force northwesterly wind, wind slabs will form.
+These are lying on soft layers in all aspects at elevated altitudes.
 Faceted weak layers exist in the centre of the snowpack in particular above approximately 2400 m.
-Weak layers in the old snowpack are difficult to recognise.
-Tendency The wind will be moderate to strong over a wide area.
-On Friday sometimes easily released wind slabs will form especially in the regions exposed to the foehn wind.
+Tendency The avalanche danger will persist.
+The weather conditions will foster a gradual settling of the snow drift accumulations.